Charlie Walsh just didn’t have any luck.

 Jersey City in the winter of 1978 was a frightening place.
 Commerce and Industry fled their former sanctuary.
 Jobs were not to be had.
 You could put up a for sale sign — many did — but there weren’t any buyers.
 The price of heating oil went up with each delivery.
 With every gust of wind the loose panes of glass rattled in the windows, just to let you know that they were no longer able to keep in the warmth.

-Charley Walsh once had a coin collection.
+Charlie Walsh once had a coin collection.
 In fact, when he had opened up his savings account he listed his profession as “coin collector.”
 But by now every piece was sold.
 The bank account was down to a few dollars and change.

-On the first business day of January, Charley Walsh went out into the cold, narrow street filled with small, old houses — all just like his.
+On the first business day of January, Charlie Walsh went out into the cold, narrow street filled with small, old houses — all just like his.
 He made his way to Central Avenue.
 A few years ago there would have been something of a crowd of shoppers.
 With most of the stores gone, the only crowd was at the bank — cashing welfare and social security checks.

-Charley Walsh just didn’t have any luck.
+Charlie Walsh just didn’t have any luck.
 The bank was where he was headed.
 Even though his bank book was virtually empty, he wanted to have the interest posted on the account just to keep it active.

 For what seemed an eternity he stood in line listening to people sniffle.
 Finally, finally, his turn came and he reached the teller.
 She typed a few keys on the terminal and stuck the book into another device that printed a row of figures.